quipucords/quipucords/docs/source/install_scripted.rst

 ^^^^^^^^^^^^^^^^^^^^^
 You can run the installer in different ways, depending on your needs:

-- You can run with internet connectivity to download necessary packages or set up and pull for needed repositories.
+1. **Online:** You can run with internet connectivity to install any associated dependencies, download required packages, and pull for needed repositories.
 This choice is the recommended approach because it simplifies the installation.

-- You can download the RPM packages and container image and place them in a specified directory.
+2. **Offline:** You can run the installer offline by manually installing dependencies, downloading RPM packages and container images and placing them into a specified directory.
 This choice is useful when you are installing on systems with limited or no access to the internet.

 Installing with Internet Connectivity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~